Barack Obama 2012 presidential campaign: Technology

 The engineering investment of the Obama 2012 campaign was unprecedented, under the leadership of CTO Harper Reed.
 Reed helped build a team of developers from tech companies like Twitter, Google, Facebook, Craigslist, Quora, Orbitz and Threadless.
 This approach— hiring technology workers from the tech startups rather than the political realm— was novel.
 A central component of that work was Project Narwhal, a centralized database of electoral information.

-Dan Wagner served as Chief Analytics Officer, running the 54-person analytics team out of a windowless office known as the 'cave.'
+Dan Wagner was Chief Analytics Officer, running the 54-person analytics team out of a windowless office known as the 'cave.'
 His team's predictions were remarkably accurate to the actual election results.

 Getting out the vote

 The Obama campaign was highly effective in getting out the vote, in using technology to identify voters, and in capitalizing on growing segments of the voting population.

-"President Obama won reelection, not by going after independent voters, but by going after emerging groups in the U.S. population.
-By race, age and gender, voters made clear that America is made up of many parts, and the Obama team captured more of them, and delivered more of them to the polls."
+President Obama won reelection, not by going after independent voters, but by going after emerging groups in the U.S. population.
+By race, age and gender, voters made clear that America is made up of many parts, and the Obama team captured more of them, and delivered more of them to the polls.

 Events leading up to the election

 Presidential debates

-The bipartisan Commission on Presidential Debates (CPD) held four debates for the 2012 US presidential general election, slated for various locations around the United States in October 2012 – three of them involving the major party presidential nominees (later determined to be Democratic President Barack Obama from Illinois and former Republican Governor Mitt Romney of Massachusetts), and one involving the vice-presidential nominees (Vice President Joe Biden from Delaware and Representative Paul Ryan of Wisconsin).
+The bipartisan Commission on Presidential Debates (CPD) held four debates for the 2012 US presidential general election, slated for various locations around the United States in October 2012 – three of them involving the major party presidential nominees (later determined to be Democratic President Barack Obama from Illinois and former Republican governor Mitt Romney of Massachusetts), and one involving the vice-presidential nominees (Vice President Joe Biden from Delaware and Representative Paul Ryan of Wisconsin).